Anomalous-Sentiment/sinoalice-nightmare-sequencer/README.md

 # sinoalice-nightmare-sequencer
-**NOTE: This project will no longer be maintained due to SINoALICE Global ending service on 15 November 2023, and will likely serve little use going into the future.
-Feel free to take the code and adapt it for JP use if you wish.**
+**NOTE: This project will no longer be maintained due to SINoALICE Global ending service on 15 November 2023, and will likely serve little use going into the future. ~~Feel free to take the code and adapt it for JP use if you wish.~~ SINoALICE JP has announced it is ending service on January 15 2024, so this project is now officially dead**

 A personal project to create a tool to plan nightmares in colosseum for the game SINoALICE.